853108389/xinyugao.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`) #
       username: Xinyu Gao
-      text: "I am currently a Ph.D. student in the Department of Software Engineering, Nanjing University, advised by Prof. Yang Feng, Zhenyu Chen and Prof. Baowen Xu.
+      text: "I am currently a Ph.D. student in the Department of Software Engineering, Nanjing University, advised by Prof. Yang Feng, Prof. Zhenyu Chen and Prof. Baowen Xu.
 My research focuses on reliability assurance of the AI-enabled complex software systems within the field of Software Engineering (SE).
 Recently, my work has explored testing, analysis, and repair for multi-sensor fusion based perception systems in autonomous driving.
 My work has been published in top-tier SE venues (e.g., ICSE, FSE, ASE, ISSTA)  and has received a distinguished paper award (FSE '23)."
       # Show a call-to-action button under your biography? (optional)
 #      button:
 #        text: Download CV